 Passionate About Inspiring Others

 Sara first started to learn the game at age 10, but it wasn't until competing for Dos Pueblos High School in Santa Barbara as a member of their back to back CIF-SS Championship girls golf team in 2002 and 2003, that she really got hooked by the game.
 She played a competitive junior golf schedule nationally on the AJGA, IJGT, and FCWT junior tours.
 Her success attracted the attention of several Division 1 college golf programs and Sara chose to attend Columbia University in the City of New York.
 She led the Columbia team to their first-ever Ivy League championship in 2007 while also becoming the first Columbia women's golfer to claim an Ivy League Individual Championship.
-Sara maintained a busy tournament schedule during the summer months as well, playing top national amateur tournaments across the country as well as events in France, Scotland and Ireland.
-The summer of 2007 was a highlight for her, as she finished as a semi-finalist in two of the most competitive amateur events in women's golf, the Women's Western Amateur and the Women's Trans-Am as well as advancing to the second round of matchplay at the prestigious North & South Amateur at Pinehurst.
+Sara maintained a busy tournament schedule during the summer months as well, playing top national amateur tournaments across the country and in Europe.
+The summer of 2007 was a highlight for her, as she finished as a semi-finalist in the Women's Western Amateur and the Women's Trans-National Am and advanced to the second round of matchplay at the North & South Amateur.
 Her strong performances earned her a national amateur ranking of 24 in Golfweek magazine following her play that summer.
 By the end of her four years at Columbia, Sara had accumulated thirteen top ten finishes including two wins and three second place finishes in college events for the Lions.

 After receiving her degree in Philosophy and History, the Santa Barbara native turned pro in 2009, competing for three years on the LPGA's Symetra Tour, Cactus Tour, and Canadian Tours.
 In 2012, she became the first Columbia women’s golfer to play in an LPGA event as she Monday qualified for the LPGA's Safeway Classic at Pumpkin Ridge Golf Club outside Portland, Oregon.
 In the fall of 2016, Sara was inducted into the Columbia Athletics Hall of Fame.